CHM for newbies: Back to the basics of CHM membership

 Founded in 1981, CHM is America’s original health cost sharing ministry for Christians.
 CHM isn’t an insurance company; instead, we’re hundreds of thousands of believers across the United States and around the world who share in carrying each other’s healthcare cost burdens.
 We also pray for and encourage one another.

 CHM is a 501(c)(3) nonprofit organization and a Better Business Bureau Accredited Charity.
-The ministry has shared over $3 billion in members’ medical bills.
+The ministry has shared nearly $4.5 billion in members’ medical bills.

 Why CHM works